 Soil Site Classification Report - (SR)

-A soil classification report refers to a document prepared in accordance with the Australian Standard AS 2870:2011 – Residential Slabs and Footings (short hand AS 2870:2011).
-The standard provides guidelines for the design and construction of residential slabs and footings depending on the existing or proposed site conditions.
+A soil site classification report is a document prepared in accordance with the Australian Standard AS 2870:2011 – Residential Slabs and Footings.
+This Australian Standard provides requirements and information for the design and construction of residential slabs and footings to the Victorian Building Regulations (VBR) and National Construction Code (NCC).

 Class A: Most sand and rock sites with little or no ground movement from moisture changes